Will Johnson (cornerback): Junior season (2024)

 Entering his junior season, Johnson was ranked as the best cornerback in college football by members of the media.
 He was widely considered to be an early first round pick in the 2025 NFL draft.
 In his first game of the season versus Fresno State, Johnson recorded three tackles and had an 86-yard interception returned for a touchdown to secure a win.
 In week four against the USC Trojans, Johnson returned his second interception of the season for a 42-yard touchdown.
 In doing so, he became the first player in Michigan football history to return three career interceptions for touchdowns.

 After the USC game, Johnson missed the next game against Minnesota with a shoulder contusion.
 He returned the following week in game six versus Washington, before exiting the game with an injury and missing the second half in the loss to the Huskies.
 Johnson did not play the remainder of the season with a turf toe injury.
 Following the season, he was named a second-team All-American, finishing the year with 14 tackles and two interceptions returned for touchdowns.

 On December 11, Johnson declared for the 2025 NFL draft, foregoing the ReliaQuest Bowl and his senior season.
 He finished his career at the University of Michigan with a 35-6 team record, two Big Ten championships, All-American honors twice and was a national champion (including being the game’s defensive MVP).
 In his three years, Johnson appeared in 32 games, recording 68 tackles, 19 passes defended and nine interceptions (including three returned for touchdowns).

 Professional career

 Johnson was selected by the Arizona Cardinals with the 47th overall pick in the second round of the 2025 NFL draft.
 Once a projected top ten pick, Johnson slid into the second round due to injury concerns after missing the majority of his junior season, in addition to being unable to test at the NFL combine and Pro Day.

+Even though Johnson was hindered by injuries in his rookie season, his play in 12 games was good enough to be recognized as the top rookie cornerback by the PFWA's All-Rookie team.